Communiversity - Values in Action

 Funded by The Church of England:

 The Church Universities Fund makes grants which will help enhance the Anglican character of Church universities and/or to enhance Anglican chaplaincy provision in those institutions.
-The Church of England supports Higher Education in many ways including through the Cathedrals Group (comprised of 16 universities), which was originally set up to train teachers for church schools.
+The Church of England supports Higher Education in many ways including through The Cathedrals Group (comprised of 16 universities), which was originally set up to train teachers for church schools.
 All are now universities in their own right and 12 of them include a Church of England foundation.
 They educate around 100,000 students a year.

 Who's involved in this project?

 The four lead universities proposing to include projects in this evaluation are: the University of Cumbria (lead institution), Liverpool Hope University, Roehampton University and York St John University.
 Our partnership deliberately includes institutions affiliated with different strands of the Christian Church to enhance shared learning and build an evidence base of common practice that can be applied across the Church universities and more widely.
+To view our project findings download our final project report here.

 Professor Sally Elton-Chalcraft | University of Cumbria